LeonardoTrapani/rediredge/README.md

 ---

+## Bidirectional Syncing (Redis ↔ Postgres)

+The Sync Worker enables bidirectional synchronization between the database and Redis.

+It processes a queue of events from Redis, such as analytics logs or external triggers, and updates the Postgres database accordingly.
+This ensures that operational data from the edge is persisted reliably.

+Conversely, it reads configuration data from Postgres, including subdomain settings and redirect rules, and syncs them to Redis to maintain an up-to-date read model for the Go redirector.

+This worker operates asynchronously to keep the system in sync without impacting the hot path performance.

+---

 ## Redirect rules & semantics

 * **Status codes:** default **308** (permanent) and **307** (temporary).
 Both preserve HTTP method and body.